Terry Hanson: Medical intervention

-Retired
+Semi-Retired

-In January 2020, he and his wife, Patti, retired to Eureka, Missouri, a suburb of their native St Louis, to be near their children and grandchildren.
+In January 2020, he and his wife, Patti, semi-retired to Eureka, Missouri, a suburb of their native St Louis, to be near their children and grandchildren.

 In December 2021, Hanson had a cornea transplant at Washington University to repair a long-standing eye issue called Keratoconus.

 In May 2022 he was inducted into the St Louis Sports Hall of Fame in the category of Sports Administration.

 On September, 2022 Dan Caesar, sports media writer for the St Louis Post-Dispatch, quoted Hanson on the national telecast of St Louis Cardinals Albert Pujols hitting his 700th career Home Run.
 He was very critical of Major League Baseball airing that game exclusively on an Apple TV Friday Night Game of the Week.
 Hanson cited his disappointment that the exclusive telecast could not be seen by numerous Cardinals viewers who were not able to access the fee-based Apple TV app.

-In January of 2024, he returned to do a weekly feature on The John Boy & Billy Big Show, a morning radio program that is syndicated into 44 markets, in 16 states by Premiere radio Networks.
-The 5 minute report, he last did in 2019, is called Sports Briefs, and airs weekly.
-The program first started in 1986 and has been a southern favorite for many years.
+In January 2024, he returned to do a weekly feature on The John Boy & Billy Big Show, a morning radio program that was syndicated into 44 markets, in 16 states by Premiere radio Networks.
+He called in 48- 5 minute radio pieces, that he last did in 2019 called Sports Briefs, that aired weekly.
+The program first started in 1986 and they recently retired in 2026 after a 39 year radio career.

-In 2024, The EduRank organization, listed 33 Notable Alumni from Southeast Missouri State University, sorted by their Wiki pages popularity.
-Hanson was ranked as number 15.
-He coached baseball, when earning his Masters Degree there, in 1970.
 In 2025, Vinny Hardy, a Tennessee based media, radio veteran, presently doing a podcast for Kentucky Sports named BLEAV IN KENTUCKY, was promoted to Vice President for Special Projects for Hanson Enterprises.
 The Company has started engaging in searches for agreements to aid College Student Athletes with various brands, for Name Image Likeness (NIL) deals.
-Hanson also, once again will provide commentary for the syndicated John Boy and Billy Radio Show, which delivers a four hour show, six days per week.
-There will also be a new radio segment entitled Better Call Hanson, and will be continuing to provide mentoring services.
-Additionally, there will be a new project in the field of Alternative Energy.

-In August 2025, Hanson Enterprises announced they would be repping the TV Voice of the St. Louis Cardinals, Chip Caray, for endorsements.
-They retained PGA Tour Colleague, Barney Hinkle, to negotiate the agreements.
-Barney also had a long career in Sports Marketing at Anheuser-Busch, and is still active.
+He is presently representing the TV Voice of the St. Louis Cardinals, Chip Caray, for endorsements.
+Veteran sports marketer, Barney Hinkle, is also on-board to negotiate the agreements.

+In 2025, Caray and Hanson were named Ambassadors of the Veterans group Folds of Honor, that pays tuitions and expenses for the children of Veterans, and EMT fallen heroes.

+On May 7, 2026, Hanson's former boss, Ted Turner passed away at age 87.
+Website Front Row Soccer.com printed a story written by Michael Lewis, on Hanson's life with Turner.